 UAE - Visit by Minister for the Environment and Water Resources Dr Vivian Balakrishnan to attend the 3rd International Renewable Energy Agency (IRENA) General Assembly; World Future Energy Summit; and the International Water Summit in January 2013

 Saudi Arabia - Visit by Minister for Communications and Information and Minister in charge of Muslim Affairs Dr Yaacob Ibrahim to Jeddah in February 2013

 Kuwait - Visit by Emeritus Senior Minister Goh Chok Tong to attend the International Advisory Board meeting of the National Bank of Kuwait in April 2013

 Oman - Visit by Minister for Foreign Affairs and Law K Shanmugam to officiate the opening of the Wilayat Mirbat Independent Water and Power Plant in May 2013

-UAE - Introductory visit by Minister for Foreign Affairs and Law K Shanmugam in May 2013
+UAE - Visit by Minister for Foreign Affairs and Law K Shanmugam in May 2013

 Bahrain - Visit by Minister for Foreign Affairs and Law K Shanmugam in November 2013

-UAE - Visit by Deputy Prime Minister, Coordinating Minister for National Security and Minister for Home Affairs Teo Chee Hean in conjunction with his participation in the Total Advisory Committee Meeting in January 2014
+UAE - Visit by Deputy Prime Minister and Coordinating Minister for National Security and Minister for Home Affairs Teo Chee Hean in conjunction with his participation in the Total Advisory Committee Meeting in January 2014